We will provide national and regional students with eight weeks of didactic and experiential learning at:

 Center for Health Equity Research and Promotion (CHERP) Oakland campus site now located in new quarters at the VA Hospital will engage scholars in cutting edge studies designed to discern the origins and develop solutions for disparities in health care.
 Led by Michael J. Fine, MD, MSc, CHERP Director, this program site will be designed specifically for scholars who are interested in working with researchers on clinical research projects.
 Under the guidance and direction of Dr. Fine, scholars will work side-by-side with an assigned CHERP faculty mentor completed research projects focusing in various areas, such as health care disparities, cancer, women’s health, occupational and environmental health, regenerative medicine and surgical research.
 Selected scholars for this site will spend their eight-weeks at the Highland Park VA facilities.

 The Center for Integrated Oncology-Cologne/Bonn Academy (CIO) will host a new program this year focusing largely on leukemias and lymphomas in Germany.
-Under the direction of Dr. Michael Hallek and Dr. Cornelia von Levetzow, five to six laboratories will each host one to two scholars for a four-week program that mirrors the curriculum design at the UPCI International Academy.
+Under the direction of Dr. Michael Hallek and Dr. Cornelia von Levetzow, five to six laboratories will each host one to two scholars for a four-week program that mirrors the curriculum design at the UPCI Summer Academy.
 It is likely that only German students will participate in this program for this first summer, the program will run between July 7, 2014 and August 19, 2014.